TheHelias/newsAppOfTheDay/README.md

 # newsAppOfTheDay
-This basically gives you random news from an API and gives you options to read the news or tweet it
+This gives you random news from an API and gives you options to read the news or tweet it